top of page

 What It Focuses On

-This program is not designed to process every issue a couple brings, but to address the underlying structure of how two people interact, what drives their conflict, and what makes repair possible or difficult.
-The focus stays at the level of pattern, not incident.
+This program is designed to address the underlying structure of how two people interact, what drives their conflict, and what makes repair possible or difficult.
+Across eight weeks, it addresses:

-• Interaction patterns — How each partner's responses reinforce the other's, and where the cycle loses both
+• Interaction patterns — How each partner's responses reinforce the other's

-• Communication — Not as a surface skill, but as a practice of speaking clearly and listening
+• Communication — Not as a surface skill, but as a practice of speaking and listening

-• Connection — The everyday behaviors that build or erode the emotional climate of a relationship over time
+• Connection — Behaviors that build or erode the emotional climate of a relationship over time

 • Repair — How to restore safety after conflict, which is a distinct skill from resolving the argument itself

-• Trust and commitment — What these mean in daily behavior, and how small erosions accumulate
+• Trust and commitment — What these mean in daily behavior

 • Sustainability — How to maintain what was built once the sessions end, including early warning signs of drift

-What the program does not focus on is equally important.
-It is not designed for crisis intervention, trauma processing, or working through a significant breach in the relationship.
+The program is not designed for crisis intervention, trauma processing, or working through a significant breach in the relationship.
 Those require a different kind of clinical container.

 Nayda Lamberty, Psy.D.